MichaelMontei/Solid-Typescript-Exercise/README.md

 [You also need to install parcel](https://parceljs.org/getting-started/webapp/), after which you should be able to run `parcel index.html` in your project directory.

 ### SOLID
 SOLID is a set of 5 principles that helps you write good OOP code, and is considered one of the leading theories for modern code.
+You can find the explanation on the end of the README file.
+First we will discuss OOP!

 # What are these 4 Pillars of OOP